PEXANE2/azure-docs.tr-tr/articles/cognitive-services/Bing-Web-Search/quickstarts/csharp.md

         "snippet": "Knock down barriers between you and your ideas.
 Enable natural and contextual interaction with tools that augment users' experiences via the power of machine-based AI.
 Plug them in and bring your ideas to life.", "deepLinks": [
           {
-            "name": "Face API",
+            "name": "Face",
             "url": "https://azure.microsoft.com/services/cognitive-services/face/",
-            "snippet": "Add facial recognition to your applications to detect, identify, and verify faces using a Face API from Microsoft Azure. ...
-Cognitive Services; Face API;"
+            "snippet": "Add facial recognition to your applications to detect, identify, and verify faces using the Face service from Microsoft Azure. ...
+Cognitive Services; Face service;"
           },
           {
             "name": "Text Analytics",